ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 ### Separating business logic into controllers

-In terms of the HTTP protocol, which ASP.NET WebAPI is an abstraction on top of, each controller represents a ressource.
-One ressource, and hence one WebAPI controller, may respond to HTTP verbs such as Get, Put, Post, and Delete by adding methods by the same names to the controller.
+In terms of the HTTP protocol, which ASP.NET WebAPI is an abstraction on top of, each controller represents a resource.
+One resource, and hence one WebAPI controller, may respond to HTTP verbs such as Get, Put, Post, and Delete by adding a method by the same name to the controller.
-In general, it isn't possible to have the controller support more than one of each type verb or method.
+In general, it isn't possible to add more than one of each kind of verb or method to the controller.
 Thus, when posting recurrence patterns to the web service, one controller is required for each recurrence pattern, resulting in controllers such as DailyEveryNthDayController, DailyEveryWeekdayController, and so on.